 9. You Ought To Focus On Weak Points

-You're only as strong as your weakest point Nobody likes to do things they aren't good at, but that's what separates the pros from the not-really-good-at-anything people.
+Nobody likes to do things they aren't good at, but that's what separates the pros from the just "okay."
 The snow-ball fighting team that wins the championship didn't ignore the things they were bad at.
 Olympic gold medalists don't ignore what they aren't good at… no, they focused on their weak points.
 Why?
 Because it makes everything else so much better.

 With Japanese, I've learned that you have to focus on your weak points too.
 Weak points will only get weaker, and they will constantly hold you back.
 For example, if your weak point is kanji, it's not just kanji that's poor.
 Your grammar is poor too.
 Why?
 Because when you're reading, you constantly have to stop and see what each kanji means, which means you read less stuff, which means your grammar isn't as good.
 What happens when your grammar isn't as good?
 Your speaking and listening don't get better either.
 All this could be fixed by focusing on your weak point (in our made up world, that's kanji).
 Even though working on something you aren't good at sucks, it'll make everything so much better in the long run.
 If you want to get better, it's an absolute must.